 6 self care tips when breastfeeding

 It's important to take care of yourself Mama!
-Our friends at Belabumbum share their top self care tips.
+Our friends at Belabumbum share their top self care tips for moms.

 1. Create your own space

-One piece of advice we always suggest to expecting mamas is finding the time to create a calm space (ideally in the bedroom and one in a living space) in your house for nursing before baby arrives.
+One tip for breastfeeding moms we always suggest is finding the time to create a calm space (ideally in the bedroom and one in a living space) in your house for nursing before baby arrives.
 It will make the world of difference to have a serene and relaxing environment when you’re sleep deprived!
 We suggest finding (and testing!) a comfortable nursing chair, setting up an area with a basket that can hold your nursing supplies and ensuring you have a table nearby to set your water, burp cloth, lanolin ointment and phone or book on.
 A relaxing playlist helps create a ritual for both you and baby and can soothe anxious minds.

 2. Make yourself comfortable